Types of Benefits for Injured Workers

 These are additional benefits for workers suffering permanent impairments or disfigurements; the benefits will cover required care for the foreseeable future and the regular cost of living expenses that your income previously covered.

 Death benefits compensate the immediate family members of someone who has passed away after a work accident or illness, replacing the income their loved one once provided.
 Benefits are paid out in monthly installments or a single lump sum, depending on the state where the accident occurred.

 If you sustained an injury at work or suffer from a work-related illness, you may be eligible to collect compensation.
-Our dedicated Pennsylvania workers’ compensation lawyers at Wusinich & Sweeney, LLC will review your case and recommend the best course of action to take to recover the maximum benefits available.
+Our dedicated Pennsylvania workers’ compensation lawyers at Wusinich, Sweeney & Ryan, LLC will review your case and recommend the best course of action to take to recover the maximum benefits available.
 We handle complex cases involving settlements and appeals as well.
 Contact us online or call us at 610-594-1600 to schedule a free consultation today.
 Located in Exton, Pennsylvania, we also represent clients in Downingtown, West Chester, Coatesville, Phoenixville, Malvern, Lyndell, Wagontown, Uwchlan Township, Parkesburg, Chester Springs, Lancaster County, Reading, and Morgantown.